 - When complete, swipe to end your workout and save your heart rate, calories burned, and duration of your training to the Health app

 - After you end your first “Other” workout, choose to name that workout Strength Training or Weightlifting (or whatever)

 - Scroll to the bottom of your workout summary

 - Tap Name Workout (feature not available in watchOS 6)

 - Tap the type of workout, then tap Save

-- Once you name your workout, Strength Training or Weightlifting (or whatever you chose to name it) shows up as one of the options for your next workout
+- Once you name your workout, Strength Training or Weightlifting (or whatever you choose to name it) shows up as one of the options for your next workout

-Unfortunately, these workout options do not include many advanced metrics that the main menu exercise routines offer.
+Unfortunately, these workout options do not include many advanced metrics offered by the main menu exercise routines.

 What they track is your activity, calories burned, and heart rate.